SethTisue/scala/test/benchmarks/README.md

 derived from the fully-qualified package name of the `Runner` class.

 ## Some useful HotSpot options
-Adding these to the `jmh:run` or `jmh:runMain` command line may help if you're using the HotSpot (Oracle, OpenJDK) compiler.
+Adding these to the `Jmh/run` or `Jmh/runMain` command line may help if you're using the HotSpot (Oracle, OpenJDK) compiler.
 They require prefixing with `-jvmArgs`.
 See [the Java documentation](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html) for more options.